Board of Directors Application

 - Must be board certified for at least five years

-- Must be actively involved in direct patient care or clinical teaching of pediatric dentistry on a weekly basis
+- Must be actively involved in direct patient care or clinical teaching of pediatric dentistry on a weekly basis or an average number of days within a month to count toward the weekly requirement

 - Have a record of leadership in pediatric dentistry as evidenced by one or more of the following: